nbulaj/proxy_fetcher/README.md

 You can experiment with the threads pool size to find an optimal number of maximum threads count for you PC and OS.
 This will definitely give you some performance improvements.

-Moreover, the common proxy validation speed depends on `ProxyFetcher.config.timeout` option that is equal to `3` by default.
+Moreover, the common proxy validation speed depends on `ProxyFetcher.config.proxy_validation_timeout` option that is equal to `3` by default.
 It means that gem will wait 3 seconds for the server answer to check if particular proxy is connectable.
 You can decrease this option to `1`, for example, and it will heavily increase proxy validation speed (**but remember** that some proxies could be connectable, but slow, so with this option you will clear proxy list from the proxies that